 The Orange C-Booster is a blend of orange juice, orange sherbet, peaches, bananas, and Jamba’s daily vitamin + zinc boost.

-A small orange c-booster contains 240 calories, 1 gram of fat, 2 grams of fiber, 3 grams o protein, and 46 grams of sugar.
+A small Orange C-Booster contains 240 calories, 1 gram of fat, 2 grams of fiber, 3 grams of protein, and 46 grams of sugar.

-A small smoothie provides 280% of the RDA of vitamin C, 110% of the RDA of vitamin A, thiamin, riboflavin, and vitamin B6.
-It meets exactly 100% of the RDA of vitamin D, vitamin E, vitamin K, vitamin B12, biotin, and pathogenic acid.
+A small smoothie provides 280% of the RDA of vitamin C and 110% of the RDA of vitamin A, thiamin, riboflavin, and vitamin B6.
+It meets exactly 100% of the RDA of vitamin D, vitamin E, vitamin K, vitamin B12, biotin, and pantothenic acid.

-Vitamin C doesn’t protect against colds like many people believe it does, but this doesn’t mean the orange c-booster isn’t important during flu season.
+Vitamin C doesn’t protect against colds as many people believe, but this doesn’t mean the Orange C-Booster isn’t important during flu season.
 It can help reduce the length of a cold by a day and ease the severity of it too.
-Vitamin C is also an antioxidant, vitamin C also helps the body with the absorption of iron.
+Vitamin C is also an antioxidant and helps the body with the absorption of iron.
 As you can see, vitamin C is a very important part of our diet.

-These 7 healthiest drinks you can get in Jamba Juice all offer different health benefits, whether you want a boost of protein, antioxidants, of vitamin C, Jamba has the juice for you.
+These 7 healthiest drinks you can get in Jamba Juice all offer different health benefits; whether you want a boost of protein, antioxidants, or vitamin C, Jamba has the juice for you.
 That said, most smoothies here are super high in sugar.
-As a treat this is no problem, however, as a frequent healthy snack, this will do no good.
+For this reason, we recommend that Jamba Juice smoothies are consumed as a treat as opposed to on a regular basis.